-Sherita T. Ceasar is Vice President of Digital Launch Deployment for Scientific Atlanta, Inc. Ms. Ceasar is responsible for the implementation of post-sales processes to commercially launch the Explorer 2000’s Digital Broadband Delivery System.
-Ms. Ceasar leads the installation and site support, network management; customer training and program management to support over 100-cable operator commercial launches.
+Sherita T. Ceasar is Vice President of Digital Launch Deployment for Scientific Atlanta, Inc. Ms. Ceasar is responsible for implementing post-sales processes to launch the Explorer 2000’s Digital Broadband Delivery System commercially.
+Ms. Ceasar leads the installation and site support, network management, customer training, and program management to support 100-cable operator commercial launches.

-Ms. Ceasar was Vice President of Quality where she provided the leadership and direction for quality initiatives on a company-wide basis.
-Ms. Ceasar worked with the management team to focus on several important areas such as the new product development process, design and manufacturing verification testing, standards compliance, statistical methods and overall process improvement.
+Ms. Ceasar was Vice President of Quality, where she provided the leadership and direction for quality initiatives on a company-wide basis.
+Ms. Ceasar worked with the management team to focus on several important areas: the new product development process, design and manufacturing verification testing, standards compliance, statistical methods, and overall process improvement.

-As Director of Manufacturing, Ms. Ceasar led an organization of nearly 2000 manufacturing associates, engineers and managers in the manufacture of alphanumeric and numeric pagers in Boynton Beach, Florida.
-The Motorola facility in Boynton Beach, Florida was named by Arthur D. Little as the “Best of the Best in Manufacturing Management” in 1995.
+As Director of Manufacturing, Ms. Ceasar led an organization of nearly 2000 manufacturing associates, engineers, and managers to manufacture alphanumeric and numeric pagers in Boynton Beach, Florida.
+The Motorola facility in Boynton Beach, Florida, was named by Arthur D. Little as the “Best of the Best in Manufacturing Management” in 1995.
 Ms. Ceasar represented Motorola in Arthur D. Little’s “1995 Best of the Best Colloquium on Manufacturing Management”.

-Ms. Ceasar’s community involvement is primarily focused in the area of encouragement of young people in the pursuit of mathematics and science.
-She is often called upon by organizations as a keynote speaker on a variety of subjects, such as education and educational initiatives, quality, manufacturing and on achieving extraordinary results.
+Ms. Ceasar’s community involvement primarily focuses on the area of encouragement of young people in the pursuit of mathematics and science.
+She is often called upon by organizations as a keynote speaker on various subjects, such as education and educational initiatives, quality, manufacturing, and achieving extraordinary results.

 - Bachelor of Science, Mechanical Engineering, Illinois Institute of Technology, Chicago, Illinois